 1960s Part 2: O&M Goes to School

-The entire field of orientation and mobility (O&M) exists because of the dog guide and later the long cane.
-These devices were created for WWI and WWII veterans respectively.
-The O&M curriculum for teaching independent travel to blind people is entirely based on working with newly blind fully-functioning adults who only recently became blind.
+The entire field of orientation and mobility (O&M) exists because of the dog guide and, later, the long cane.
+These tools were originally developed for WWI and WWII veterans, respectively.
+The curriculum for teaching independent travel to blind individuals was designed around newly blind, fully functioning adults—people who had previously relied on vision.

-This blog explores the literature about bringing long cane training from the army, to the universities, and to school age children in the 1960s.
+This blog explores the literature on bringing long cane training from the military to universities and, eventually, to school-age children in the 1960s.

-An early 1950s pilot project brought three of the originators of O&M, Stanley Suterko, John Malamazian and Larry Blaha to teach long cane travel skills to a group of high school students with an MVI/B. They reportedly found it difficult to understand why some high school children could master the long cane and some could not.
+In the early 1950s, a pilot project brought three O&M pioneers—Stanley Suterko, John Malamazian, and Larry Blaha—to teach long cane travel skills to a group of high school students with moderate to severe visual impairment or blindness (MVI/B).
+They reportedly struggled to understand why some students could master the long cane while others could not.

 O&M in the schools